Primordial black hole production during first-order phase transitions

 \emph{Acknowledgments} We thank Lang Liu and Da Huang for fruitful discussions.
-This work is supported in part by the National Natural Science Foundation of China Grants No.11690021, No.11690022, No.11851302, No.11947302 No.11991052 and No.11821505, in part by the Strategic Priority Research Program of the Chinese Academy of Sciences Grant No. XDB23030100 and by Key Research Program of Frontier Sciences, CAS.
+This work is supported in part by the National Key Research and Development Program of China Grants No. 2020YFC2201501 and No. 2021YFC2203004, in part by the National Natural Science Foundation of China Grants No. 11690021, No. 11690022, No. 11851302, No. 11947302, No. 11991052, No. 11821505, No. 12105060 and No. 12105344, in part by the Science Research Grants from the China Manned Space Project with NO. CMS-CSST-2021-B01, in part by the Strategic Priority Research Program of the Chinese Academy of Sciences Grant No. XDB23030100, in part by the Key Research Program of the CAS Grant No. XDPB15 and by Key Research Program of Frontier Sciences, CAS.
+Ligong Bian is supported by the National Natural Science Foundation of China under the grants Nos.
+12075041, 12047564, and the Fundamental Research Funds for the Central Universities of China (No. 2021CDJQY-011 and No. 2020CDJQY-Z003), and Chongqing Natural Science Foundation (Grants No.cstc2020jcyj-msxmX0814).